Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

     mgr.runTestHarness(args);
     mgr.waitForRes(10000);

 The application needs one instance of the :cpp:class:`test_harness_mgr` class.
-The last argument ``{"G"}`` is a string with the name of the graph instanciated in the graph.cpp file.
+The last argument ``{"G"}`` is a string with the name of the graph instantiated in the graph.cpp file.
 If an incorrect graph name is provided, the application will report an error at runtime.

 Then, a vector or :cpp:struct:`test_harness_args` is created to configure the DMA channels associated with each PLIO used by the AIE graph.
 As seen in step #1, the input of the graph is mapped to PLIO ``Column_12_TO_AIE``, and the output is mapped to ``Column_28_FROM_AIE``.
 The :cpp:enum:`channel_index` member of the :cpp:struct:`test_harness_args` descriptors must be set accordingly in the SW application.